microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

  | Component |  Notes |
 |:---:|:---|
 | Container | - We recommend to place InfoBars in a layout control where the control can expand horizontally to the width of the content area.
-| Icon | - Defined by either the Severity or by IconSource <br>
+| Icon | - Defined by either the Severity or by IconSource <br> - Can be removed by setting IsIconVisible to false
 | Title | - Semi-bolded and appears right of the Icon <br> - Recommended to be 50 characters or less
 | Message | - Will appear to the right of the Title in single-height notifications, otherwise will be on a new line <br> - Recommended to be 512 characters or less
-| Hyperlink | - Will appear to the right of the Message in single-height notifications, otherwise will be on a new line
+| Action button |  - Will appear directly to the right of the Message in single height notifications, otherwise will be on its own new line. <br> - An action button can be any class that inherits ButtonBase however Button, HyperlinkButton, and Checkbox are our recommended options <br> - Additional action buttons may be added through custom XAML content
-| Close button | - Will appear as 'X' by default <br> - Can be removed via IsProgrammaticDismissal
+| Close button | - Will appear as 'X' by default <br> - Can be removed by setting IsUserDismissable to false
-| Action button |  - Additional action buttons may be added through custom XAML content
-| Content | - Can be customizable to include text, hyperlinks, and any other XAML content <br> - Appears between the Title/Message and any Action or Close buttons
+| Content | - Can be customizable to include text, hyperlinks, and any other XAML content <br> - Appears in its own line underneath the other InfoBar content

 ## Behavioral Components
  | Property | Notes |